 No manicure?
 No problem.

-Manicures take time and with our schedules sometimes it is impossible to sneak off for a little nail therapy.
-If you don’t have time for a mani, simply soak your hands for five minutes, moisturize with your favorite lotion or skin polish, then slap on a coat of clear nail polish, and your hands will look as if you just spent two hours at the nail salon.
+Manicures take time, you’re around a lot of people and fumes, and it’s just not always realistic to get to the salon.
+If you’re skipping the formal mani, opt to soak your hands for five minutes in warm water, moisturize with your favorite lotion or skin polish, use this kit to push down and trim those cuticles, and then slap on a coat of clear nail polish, and your hands will look as if you just spent two hours at the nail salon.

 Add a little heat.